cloudfoundry/service-fabrik-broker/README.md

 ### Installing Bosh Lite

 Boshlite on Virtual Box (recommended):
-[This](https://www.starkandwayne.com/blog/bosh-lite-on-virtualbox-with-bosh2/) article gives simple instructions on setting up boshlite env on virtual box, it can be followed to bring up boshlite locally.
+Follow [this](https://github.com/cloudfoundry-incubator/service-fabrik-broker/wiki/Bootstrap-BOSH-2.0-with-local-VirtualBox) article for setting up boshlite env on virtual box.

 Bosh Lite is a lightweight local development environment for BOSH using Warden/Garden containers in a Vagrant box.